 You may wish to restrict some actions or views in your plugin to certain operator roles only, and this can be achieved by using the permissions system.

-Plugins can define their own reports, which will be visible on the report dashboard within the operator panel.
+Plugins can define their own report dashboards, which will be visible in the reports section within the operator panel.